FairAppeal

 Laurelhurst Property Taxes (Seattle): The 2026 Homeowner Guide

 Laurelhurst is the top-of-the-Seattle-market neighborhood: Lake Washington frontage, Children's Hospital adjacency, and homes that regularly clear $4 million.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a Laurelhurst home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Laurelhurst home turns on neighborhood-level math.

 How are Laurelhurst property taxes calculated?